Brittlebush: Iconic Desert Shrub

 There is no need to fertilize brittlebush.
 It’s adapted to grow in native desert soil.

-It’s generally recommended that you give brittlebush a hard pruning in late spring to rejuvenate it and a light pruning in fall to shape it, but it’s not necessary if you like its natural form.
-I’ve seen plants that are never pruned that look beautiful and healthy, albeit quite large.
+It’s generally recommended that you give brittlebush a hard pruning in late spring to rejuvenate it and a light pruning in fall to shape it.
+But it’s not necessary if you are content with its natural form and size.

 Plant Lover Facts